-Normal Retirement Age: the 1st December on or next following your 65th birthday.
+Normal Retirement Age is 31 December following your 65th birthday.

 Have you updated your beneficiary details?

 Your Member Statement shows the names of the people you have nominated to receive your super if you die.
 It's very important to check these details and update them if your circumstances have changed (i.e. if you have had a child or you have married or remarried or you have separated or divorced).